Hanoi is my favorite city in Vietnam. I wasn’t so sure after our first trip from two years ago, but a recent month-long stay made it clear.

 If you’re interested in a cultural show that’s unique to Vietnam, then you may want to catch a water puppet show at Thang Long Water Puppet Theater.
 Located by Hoan Kiem Lake, you’ll be treated to an hour-long performance of water puppets reenacting Vietnamese folktales and legends while accompanied by a live orchestra.

-I bought tickets at the gate for a show on the same day, but if you’d like to see it within the context of a tour, and perhaps with a guide explaining it to you, then you might be interested in this Hanoi city tour.
-It ends with tickets to this water puppet show.
+I bought tickets at the gate for a show on the same day but you can purchase them in advance through Get Your Guide.
+If you’d like to catch a show within the context of a tour, and perhaps with a guide explaining it to you, then you may be interested in these Hanoi city tours from Klook and Get Your Guide.
+They end with tickets to a water puppet show.

 Length of Show: About 1 hr / Admission: Starts at VND 100,000